mblasiusnyc/MhmGreeter/README.md

 3. Prints the selected greeting to the console
 4. Repeats steps 2-3 until the user chooses  to exit the program

+The application was written using Xamarin Studio available at MonoDevelop: http://www.monodevelop.com/

+Unit tests were written using Nunit: http://www.nunit.org/

 Example session:

 ```